ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 ## Grammar Syntax and Semantics {#section:UnEjemploSencillo}

-The grammar syntax is similar to JavaScript in that it is not line-oriented and ignores whitespace between tokens.
+The PEG.js syntax is similar to JavaScript in that it is not line-oriented and ignores whitespace between tokens.

 You can also use JavaScript-style comments (`// ...` and `/* ... */`).